dojo/docs/dojox/editor/plugins/TextColor.rst

 .. contents::
     :depth: 2

-Have you wanted a better text color selection plugin that allows for colors that span the entire RGB color space instead of the selected colors provided by `the dijit TextColor Plugin <dijit/_editor/plugins/TextColor>`_  If so, then this plugin is for you.
+Have you wanted a better text color selection plugin that allows for colors that span the entire RGB color space instead of the selected colors provided by :ref:`the dijit TextColor Plugin <dijit/_editor/plugins/TextColor>`  If so, then this plugin is for you.
 The dijit._editor.plugins.TextColor plugin provides two action buttons on the editor toolbar that make use of the dojox.widget.ColorPicker instead of the dijit.ColorPalette for color selection.

 ========
 Features